 Public spaces are designed to promote human contact and social activities.
 They should be safe, welcoming, and accommodating for all users, with design and architectural features that are visually interesting.
 Examples of public spaces include libraries, cultural centres, churches, and community centres.

-It’s now ‘normal’ to be surrounded by groups of people laughing and talking, children shouting, music blaring, vehicle and machinery noise and phones ringing.
-While it may be ‘normal’ it is not necessarily enjoyed.
+In a public space it’s normal to be surrounded by people laughing and talking, children shouting, music blaring, vehicle and machinery noise, and phones ringing.
+But while it may be 'normal', it’s not necessarily enjoyable.

-Excess noise levels have been linked to stress, increased risk of high blood pressure and heart disease, and obesity.
-To prevent non-auditory health impacts, the daily average noise level exposure should be less than 55 decibels – a noise level similar to that of a conversation carried out in an average suburban home.
+Excess noise levels cause stress and increased risk of high blood pressure, heart disease, and obesity.
+To prevent these non-auditory health impacts, a person’s daily average noise exposure should be less than 55 decibels.

-Avenue Interior Systems acoustic products are the ideal solution for excessively noisy public places.
-Their absorptive qualities help to reduce reverberated noise and echo, and quieten down an area to ensure user satisfaction.
+Avenue Interior Systems' acoustic solutions are ideal for excessively noisy public places.
+With their absorptive qualities they help to reduce reverberated noise and echo, and quieten an area to ensure user satisfaction.